 Your donation to Surviving Economic Abuse could help someone you know get the support they desperately need.

-We are delighted to be featured on BBC Radio 4’s Appeal.
-Tune in to hear TV presenter, survivor and SEA Ambassador Ruth Dodsworth share her story, and how you can be part of our mission to stop economic abuse forever.
+We were delighted to be featured on BBC Radio 4’s Appeal.
+TV presenter, survivor and SEA Ambassador Ruth Dodsworth shared her story, and how you can be part of our mission to stop economic abuse forever.
+You can listen back to our appeal below.

 Why donate to Surviving Economic Abuse?